VivekSalunkhe14/Machine_Learning_Python_and_R/README.md

 # Machine Learning codes in Python and R

-Repository containing simple machine learning algorithms implemented in Python and R.
+Repository containingsimple implementation of machine learning algorithms in Python and R.